-All sessions held in Music City Center 202BC, unless otherwise indicated.
+All sessions held in Metro Toronto Convention Centre 713, unless otherwise indicated.

 From transgender restrooms to suspicious persons and hypodermic needle use, venues today are facing new challenges and uncharted territory.
 Participants will team up and be faced with real (and some not-so-real) scenarios that present a multitude of ethical and legal challenges.
 The solution may feel like the right thing to do, but how will our visiting attorney respond to the team solution?

 Evacuation Obstacle Course

 Working in teams, this will be active session to share and absorb the complex facets of evacuation management.
 The Obstacle Course will portray real environments with real problems we face in our Performing Arts Centers.

 Just Put A Projector Up, It Will Be Fine

 Exploring the realities of event technology and the information required to manage AV resources effectively.